 My jaw set.
 "To escort me right?"

 Barely, I kept the fear from my face, if Glaitis was having Elandria guard me, the master assassin was meaning business.

 I swallowed, really meaning business.

-Castella Lethe didn't look up as Elandria and I approached her, "tsk, tsk Attelus what have you done now?" she sighed with a smile as she bounced her crossed leg.
+Castella Lethe didn't look up as Elandria, and I approached her, "tsk, tsk Attelus what have you done now?" she sighed with a smile as she bounced her crossed leg.

-Despite my anxiety I could not help but grin.
+Despite my anxiety, I could not help but grin.
 I liked Castella, she was always charismatic, always friendly and she had a fun, dry sense of humour I could appreciate.
-If any woman I would be accused of being in love with, I rather it her than Glaitis.
+If any woman I would be accused of being in love with, I rather her than Glaitis.
 She was also confirmed to be Glaitis' successor if ever the master fell and I agreed.
 Castella was an excellent choice she was extremely extroverted, confident and held almost everyone's respect in the company.
-Except Elandria who seemed to despise Castella for a reason that I could not, or cared not enough to comprehend.
+Except for Elandria who seemed to despise Castella for the reason that I could not, or cared not enough to comprehend.